kailash-manasarovar/statement/docs/timeline/2022/november.md

 ## His other classes

 - The trumpet teacher had two other classes; one was with the autistic girl, Candela Morales Lucas, 14 or so.
 She played the flute and a boy (could he be a trans boy?) played the guitar to accompany.
-- The other student he had was a doctor from the Dénia hospital, Joan, and his class was just before ours, 7-8pm.
+- The other student he had was an adult learner.
+A doctor from the Dénia hospital, Joan, and his class was just before ours, 7-8pm.
+- Incidentally, it was this guy who had been hiking with the trumpet teacher as [just mentioned](#walking-in-benijembla-with-the-english-ladies).
-- AFAIK he had no other classes and he only came to the conservatory on Monday evenings.
+- AFAIK the trumpet teacher had no other classes and he only came to the conservatory on Monday evenings.

 ## Attendance